karlsigfrid/mandat/README.md

-The calculations are implemented in the function f, embedded in the html document.
+The calculations are implemented in the function f, embedded in the document index.html.